lemontron/lemontron/lemontron-rev-e/index.md

 header_title: Lemontron
 ---

+{% include tip.html
-Rev E documentation has not yet started!
-All there is, is the raw files.
-Please familiarize yourself with Rev A, then leap to Rev E.
+title = "Rev E is in private beta!
+The Rev E build guide does not exist!" tip = "What you see here is all there is.
+Please familiarize yourself with Rev A, then join the Discord to apply to be a beta tester." %}

 ## Difficulty